HuangFJ/near-amm/README.md

 ## Abstract
 This a NEAR Smart Contract case named hello-near.
-Please notice that it's not ready for production.In this case we will create three simple NEAR contracts: A fungible token contract, B fungible token contract and AMM like contract.The user can transfer a number of tokens A to the AMM contract and in return receive a certain number of tokens B (similarly in the other direction).The contract supports a certain ratio of tokens A and B. X * Y = K (K is some constant value, X and Y are the number of tokens A and B respectively)
+Please notice that it's not ready for production.In this case we will create three simple NEAR contracts: A fungible token contract, B fungible token contract and AMM like contract.
+The user can transfer a number of tokens A to the AMM contract and in return receive a certain number of tokens B (similarly in the other direction).The contract supports a certain ratio of tokens A and B. X * Y = K (K is some constant value, X and Y are the number of tokens A and B respectively)

 ## Create Accounts
 NEAR is very different from Ethereum.
 It use Account system instead of the public key.
 One can own multiple accounts.The Account is like domain thing.
 You can create a top account which called `Master Account`, and then create multiple subaccounts under it.Because each NEAR account can only hold 1 smart contract.
 So in order to organize multiple contracts we can create "subaccounts" whose "master account" is user account.